TuberculosisSpecimen/diss/pages/diss_chapter01.md

     const popup = document.createElement("div");
     popup.classList.add("popup-corpus");
     popup.innerText = "Corpus here refers to the creation of a collection of written texts which are used for quantitative analysis.
 Most commonly, corpuses are constructed for computational linguistic studies, but are also used by digital humanists interested in textual analysis.";

+    // Attach the tooltip to a specific fixed position on the page const tooltipOffsetX = 10; // Adjust the X offset (horizontal distance from the wordTooltip element) const tooltipOffsetY = -16; // Adjust the Y offset (vertical distance from the wordTooltip element)

     // Position the tooltip at a fixed location relative to the wordTooltip element popup.style.position = "absolute";
     popup.style.top = `${DefCorpus.offsetTop + tooltipOffsetY}px`;
     popup.style.left = `${DefCorpus.offsetLeft + tooltipOffsetX}px`;

+      // Append the tooltip to the body element document.body.appendChild(popup);

+    // Hide the tooltip initially
+    popup.style.display = "none";

     // Add a mouseover event listener to the wordTooltip element DefCorpus.addEventListener("mouseover", () => {